 tl;dr

-• Previous site selections efforts on DC-owned land eventually focused on heavily forested interior blocks like the Model Cities co-location in the Paper Street Forest Patch in Langdon.
-FEMS has indicated they are no longer pursuing these.
+- Previous site selections efforts on DC-owned land eventually focused on heavily forested interior blocks like the Model Cities co-location in the Queens CHapel Forest Patch in Langdon.
+FEMS has indicated they are no longer pursuing these as of May 2023.

 background